 The FAC-COR is only one component of strengthening the COR function.
 Equally important is selecting the right individual to be a COR, ensuring that the COR understands the importance of his/her role, providing the individual adequate time and resources to perform the COR function, and building a culture of effective collaboration and communication between the Contracting Officer and the COR.

 Where the previous FAC-COTR had just one level of certification for all CORs, the new FAC-COR has three levels of certification with varying requirements for training, experience, and continuous learning, depending on the types of contracts being managed.
-To find out more information about the requirements for each level, please click here.
-For frequently asked questions about the FAC-COR Certification, please click here.
+There are also answers to frequently asked questions about the FAC-COR Certification.

 For questions concerning your certification, please contact your Acquisition Career Manager (ACM).